 After a brief warm-up with the passage of Dodd Frank, (something Cuellar opposed, of course), the Obama years really begin with a fight that in many ways created the modern political environment: The ACA battle.
-Anyway, on to the ACA.
-During the ACA fight he refused to vote for the bill until the final stretch, and wouldn’t return Obama’s calls.
+During that fight he refused to vote for the bill until the final stretch, even as Obama fruitlessly attempted ask him personally for his vote - Cuellar wouldn’t even pick up the phone.
 For much of that year you’d see online trackers of where how Congressmembers were going to vote on the ACA, and Cuellar’s name would simply be grayed out because he figured as a Congressman he didn’t need to be bothered with petty concerns like the country wanting to know his position on the biggest piece of legislation in years.

 In 2012, he one-upped himself on redistricting.
 While the court was fighting Texas on minority discrimination in their congressional map (a fight which is ongoing to this day), Cuellar came out in support of his old friend Perry’s maps.
 Why?
 Because it kept his primary base intact.
 That’s not me speculating, his own press release talks about keeping San Antonio out of his district.
 That same year, still bitter that some people had called him out for openly supporting Bush, he announced that if Perry was the Republican presidential nominee he *merely* wouldn’t support Obama.
 So gracious of him.

 As bad as that was, 2014 was the coup de grace of siding with Republicans over Obama.
 That election cycle, Republicans ginned up an immigration controversy.
 There was no border crisis, only a Republican-created media frenzy, and that was obvious to anyone looking at the facts.
 Like say, for instance, a someone with intimate, decades long knowledge of the border like Cuellar who had lived near the border his whole life and seen ebbs and flows in migration during his 28 years representing it.